UniMath/agda-unimath/src/literature/introduction-to-homotopy-type-theory.lagda.md

 open import elementary-number-theory.cofibonacci using ( cofibonacci
   ; forward-is-left-adjoint-cofibonacci)

--- TODO: backward direction of the adjointness equivalence
 ```

+> The backward direction is not yet formalized.

 ## 9 Equivalences